pkrumins/dnode/README.markdown

 -------

-After the connection is established, each side should send a message with the method field set to "methods", callbacks as an empty object, and arguments as an array of the names of the methods that the side provides as strings.
+After the connection is established, each side should send a message with the method field set to "methods".
+The arguments fields should contain an array with a single element: the object that should be wrapped.
+The callbacks field is populated from the arguments array given the procedure above.

-Example of this initial "methods" message:
+Example of this initial methods message:
     {
         "method" : "methods",
-        "arguments" : ["timesTen","moo"],
+        "arguments" : [ { "timesTen" : "[Function]", "moo" : "[Function]" } ],
-        "callbacks" : {}
+        "callbacks" : { "0" : ["0","timesTen"], "1" : ["0","moo"] }
     }

+Note that the string "[Function]" is just a placeholder and its value is unimportant.

-After methods are exchanged, each side may request methods from the other.
+After methods are exchanged, each side may request methods from the other based on named keys or numeric callback IDs.